 Physical Characteristics: 18 – 23 inches tall at shoulder, 31 – 40 inches long including tail, 15 – 40 pounds.
-This medium-sized, short-tailed, long-legged cat has huge feet and protruding ears tipped with 2 – inch black hairs.
-Its fur is long, ranging in color from reddish, yellow-brown, to silvery-gray with dark spots or streaks and whitish underside.
-Its large, furry feet allow it to stalk its prey in silence and travel fast in snow.
+Medium-sized, short-tailed, long-legged cat has huge feet and protruding ears tipped with 2 – inch black hairs.
+Fur is long, ranging in color from reddish, yellow-brown, to silvery-gray with dark spots or streaks and whitish underside.
+Large, furry feet allow to stalk prey in silence and travel fast in snow.

-Diet: The Snowshoe Hare typically makes up the bulk of the diet, so much that when the hare population crashes the number of lynxes drops as well.
-The Canada Lynx will sustain itself on squirrels, grouse, other rodents, or even domestic animals.
-It is primarily a solitary hunter of remote forests, largely nocturnal with more diurnal activity in winter, and will cache uneaten kill under snow or leafy debris.
+Diet: Snowshoe Hare typically makes up bulk of diet – when hare populations crash spot do lynx populations.
+Will sustain itself on squirrels, grouse, other rodents, or even domestic animals.
+Primarily solitary hunter of remote forests, largely nocturnal with more diurnal activity in winter, and will cache uneaten kill under snow or leafy debris.

-Habitat: The Canada Lynx depends on dense conifer forests for security and denning.
-Numerous fallen trees, rocky outcrops, and occasional dense thickets that serve as effective cover and ambush sites are desired habitat components.
+Habitat: Depends on dense conifer forests for security and denning.
+Numerous fallen trees, rocky outcrops, and occasional dense thickets serve as effective cover; ambush sites are desired habitat components.
 Forest edges, which provide food for lynxes’ major prey – snowshoe hare – are critical.

-Range: Primarily an inhabitant of boreal forests, the Canada Lynx occurs across much of Canada and Alaska, and into northern US border states, extending south into the Rocky Mountains through Washington, Idaho, Montana, Utah, and Colorado.
-The size of individual lynx home ranges vary and have been documented between 3 and 300 square miles.
-Lynx populations rise and fall cyclically in their northern range, reflecting similar fluctuations in snowshoe hare numbers.
-In the lower 48 states, the population levels and densities tend to remain low.
-Lynx were historically found throughout the Clearwater region.
-A confirmed sighting by a Forest Service wildlife biologist occurred along the Lochsa River in the early 2000s.
+Range: Primarily inhabitant boreal forests and occur across much of Canada and Alaska, and into northern US border states, extending south into Rocky Mountains through Washington, Idaho, Montana, Utah, and Colorado.
+Individual home ranges vary and documented between 3 – 300 square miles.
+In Lower 48, populations and densities tend to remain low.
+Historically found throughout Clearwater Basin.
+Confirmed sighting by Forest Service wildlife biologist occurred along Lochsa River in early 2000s.

-Reproduction: The breeding season for Canada Lynx lasts only one month, ranging from March to May depending on local climate.
-The female attracts a male by leaving some of her urine where he has marked his territory, and by repeated calling.
-The female lynx will only mate with one male each season, though a male may mate with multiple females.
-The female gives birth to one to five kittens in May or June; they stay with their mother through the first winter and share a den until mature enough to leave.
+Reproduction: Breeding season lasts one month, ranging from March – May depending on local climate.
+Females attract males by leaving urine where males mark their territory, and by repeated calling.
+Female will only mate with one male each season, though a male may mate with multiple females.
+Females produce one to five kittens in May – June; kittens stay with mother through first winter and share den site until mature enough to leave.